syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ## View header

-You can customize the default appearance of view header in month view by setting `ViewHeaderDayFormat,` `DateFormat ,` `ViewHeaderHeight` and `ViewHeaderTemplate` of `TimelineViewSettings.`
+You can customize the default appearance of view header in a month view by setting the  `ViewHeaderDayFormat,` `DateFormat,` `ViewHeaderHeight,` and `ViewHeaderTemplate` of `TimelineViewSettings.`

 ### View header text formatting

-You can customize the day format of the Scheduler view header by using the `ViewHeaderDayFormat` property of `MonthViewSettings`.
-By default, the month view header day format is `dddd`.
+You can customize the day format of the Scheduler view header by using the `ViewHeaderDayFormat` property of `MonthViewSettings.` By default, the month view header day format is `dddd.`

 {% tabs %}
 {% highlight xaml %}